Stereotype89/Image_gallery/README.md

-Practical tasks using library "SimpleLightbox" to create an image gallery.
+Practical tasks using "JavaScript" and library "SimpleLightbox" to create an image gallery.